wink-travel/wink-sdk-python/wink-sdk-extranet-booking/README.md

 # wink-sdk-extranet-booking
  # Introduction
- Welcome to the Wink API - A programmer-friendly way to manage, sell and book travel blocking on the Wink platform.
-The API gives you all the tools you need to ready your properties and blocking for sale across 1000s of our native sales channels.
+ Welcome to the Wink API - A programmer-friendly way to manage, sell and book travel inventory on the Wink platform.
+The API gives you all the tools you need to ready your properties and inventory for sale across 1000s of our native sales channels.
- Integrators, affiliates, travel agents and content creators have the ability search for your travel blocking and promote / sell it in a wide variety of ways.
+ Integrators, affiliates, travel agents and content creators have the ability search for your travel inventory and promote / sell it in a wide variety of ways.

  # Integrations
  We have already integrated with the most well-known channel managers so you don't have to.
 To see our current integrations, please go to https://extranet.wink.travel and scroll to Connectivity section.
 Once your properties are set up, you can finish the setup by mapping your property to Wink using your channel manager partner portal.
 If your properties don't have a channel manager, you can easily manage rates and availability with this API.

  # Intended Audience
  Programmers are [most likely] a requirement to start integrating with Wink.
-Companies and organizations that would most benefit from integrating with us are new and existing travel companies that have relationships with suppliers and that need an advanced system from which to manage their travel blocking and get that same blocking out to as many eyeballs as possible at the lowest price possible.
+Companies and organizations that would most benefit from integrating with us are new and existing travel companies that have relationships with suppliers and that need an advanced system from which to manage their travel inventory and get that same inventory out to as many eyeballs as possible at the lowest price possible.
  - Hotel chains
  - Hotel brands
  - Travel tech companies